MaximeHeckel/HarborJS/README.md

 This project aims to provide a full Web interface for dokku and also session management.

-#####Features:

-- User account
-- App creation
-- Database creation: Redis, MySQL, PostgreSQL ( MongoDB soon)
-- App profile page
-- Attach container (soon)
+#####TODO:

-- Send command to container (soon)
+- Send command to container
-- List all running apps
-- List apps per user
-- Link DB with app
+- Error handling
+- Stream logs to view
-- App Deletion
+- Vagrantfile
-- Start/Pause/Destroy App (soon)
+- Doc